hexpm/hexpm/lib/hexpm_web/templates/docs/self_hosting.html.md

   public_dir: System.get_env("PUBLIC_DIR", "tmp/public")
 ```

 We allow our app to be configured with environment variables but for convenience we also provide default values.
-We're ready to test our release!
+We're ready to assemble our release!

 ```
 $ MIX_ENV=prod mix release
-(...)
-* assembling my_app-0.1.0 on MIX_ENV=prod
-* using config/runtime.exs to configure the release at runtime
-* creating _build/prod/rel/my_app/releases/0.1.0/vm.args
-* creating _build/prod/rel/my_app/releases/0.1.0/env.sh
-* creating _build/prod/rel/my_app/releases/0.1.0/env.bat

-Release created at _build/prod/rel/my_app!

-    # To start your system
-    _build/prod/rel/my_app/bin/my_app start

-Once the release is running:

-    # To connect to it remotely
-    _build/prod/rel/my_app/bin/my_app remote

-    # To stop it gracefully (you may also send SIGINT/SIGTERM)
-    _build/prod/rel/my_app/bin/my_app stop

-To list all commands:

-    _build/prod/rel/my_app/bin/my_app
 ```

 Let's run it!
 We will serve the `public` directory of the local repository we've created in the first section of the guide: